- Use and disclosure

 BDM needs to collect information to register these events and for statistical purposes.

 - in the course of registering an event

-- in the course of an inquiry under section 42 of the Births, Deaths and Marriages Registration Act 1996 (Vic)
+- in the course of an inquiry under the Act

-- when investigating a complaint or responding to an enquiry
+- when conducting an investigation, or responding to a complaint or enquiry

 - in applications requesting access to or information from the Register including certificates

-Where purchase of a product is conditional upon you signing a licence agreement you may be required to provide personal information for the purpose of recording the current licensee of BDM product.
+Where you may only purchase a product if you sign a licence agreement, we may need you to provide personal information.
+This is so we can record the current licensee of a BDM product.

 Use and disclosure

 BDM may use the information collected to:

 - Register births, deaths, marriages, adoptions, change of name, and relationships